 Cannabinoids have been shown to reduce the destruction of myelin sheaths in viral-induced models of demyelination; which is believed to be closely associated with its attenuation of the inflammatory response.
 Furthermore, they enhance the remyelination of damaged sheaths by increasing the survival of oligodendrocyte progenitors, glial cells, whose promary job is remyelination.

 CBD has been shown to help with neuropathic pain as well as headaches, joint and muscle pain.
 Activation of the endocannabinoid system has been shown to reduce pain signals in both the peripheral and central nervous system; specifically via excitation of the descending antinociceptive pathway as well as inhibition of painful inflammatory mediators.

-Both anecdotal evidence and clinical studies have shown that cannabinoids produce a significant increase in quality of sleep and reduction of pain related disturbance in patients with multiple sclerosis as well as other conditions effecting sleep .
+Both anecdotal evidence and clinical studies have shown that cannabinoids produce a significant increase in quality of sleep and reduction of pain related disturbance in patients with multiple sclerosis, as well as other conditions affecting sleep.
 While the exact mechanism of action is unknown, at certain doses CBD has been shown to be calming and can increase slow-wave (deep) sleep.

 Few studies have been dedicated to whether incontinence can be helped by activation of CB1 and CB2; however studies geared towards other symptoms of MS show the possibility of a reduction in this symptom.